gazebo-web/yamlpatch/README.md

 ## Usage

-Ignition YAML Patch uses a manifest called `yamlpatcher.yaml` that allows configuring what YAML Patch needs to do:
+YAML Patch uses a manifest called `yamlpatcher.yaml` that allows configuring what YAML Patch needs to do:

 ```yaml
 base: base.yaml